-We know that artificial intelligence (AI) and machine learning (ML) are important in certain use cases, such as seeing patterns in a mountain of data (petabytes, even zettabytes) that would be incredibly hard for us to see.
+We know that artificial intelligence (AI) and machine learning (ML) are important in certain use cases, such as seeing patterns in a mountain of data (petabytes, even zettabytes) that would be extremely hard for us to see.
 It would take an incredible amount of time for humans to find these patterns in such volumes of data, if it were possible at all.
 It’s just too high of a cognitive load for humans to handle in a timely, consistent, accurate way.

 How do those use cases apply to data quality (DQ) and master data management (MDM)?